qlik-oss/core-website/docs/services/qix-engine/script_syntax/05_Date_and_time_functions.md

 | timestamp   | The date to evaluate.|
 | start_month | By specifying a **start_month**  between 2 and 12 (1, if omitted), the beginning of the year may be moved forward to the first day of any month.
 For example, if you want to work with a fiscal year starting March 1, specify **start_month** = 3. |

-Examples and results:

 These examples use the date format **DD/MM/YYYY**.
 The date format is specified in the **SET DateFormat** statement at the top of your data load script.
 Change the format in the examples to suit your requirements.

 <table>
 <thead>